Student Dress Policy

 - All hair must be out of eyes and combed.
 No numbers, designs, or graphics cut in hair.
 No unnatural colors will be allowed (Halloween excepted).

-- Shorts may be worn at the permitted times.
-These include the beginning of school through the end of September, from the time we return from spring break through the end of the school year, and on very warm days as declared by the principal (or faculty with administrative approval).
+- SHORTS may be worn at the permitted times.
+These include the beginning of school through September 8, from May1 through the end of the school year, and on very warm days as declared by the principal (or faculty with administrative approval).
 They must be modest and meet the length requirement stated above.
 Shorts MAY NOT be worn on days when students will be attending Mass or a church service.

 - All clothing must be in good repair.
 Jeans should not have holes in them, and you should not be able to see through or put your finger through a place that has a grinding.
 No tight, torn, or frayed clothing will be allowed.